Helping Youth Rediscover Joy: Body Senses and Connection

 - Shift between attuning and micro-moments of positivity resonance with your teen.
 Attunement is usually necessary when an acute emotional need or struggle arises.
 Take time to fully experience these moments with your youth as an ally.
 This can mean welcoming spontaneous and unexpected desires, longings, or needs from your teen.

 Encourage your teens to experience joy in their daily lives.
-These joy activators provide an opportunity for youth to re-center, rediscover what matters most, and thrive.
+These joy activators provide an opportunity for youth to re-center, rediscover what matters most in their lives, and thrive through their adolescence.